 Company Driver Resume Example

-This resume focuses on the driver’s skill and experience and includes their license information at the end.
+This resume focuses on the driver’s skill and experience and includes their license information at the end, which is key for employers in the driving industry.
+Learn how to list your certifications on a resume.

 Truck Driver Resume Example